Deepshift/DeepCreamPy/README.md

 Special thanks to ccppoo, IAmTheRedSpy, 0xb8, deniszh, Smethan, harjitmoe, itsVale, StartleStars, and SoftArmpit for their contributions!

 ## License
-Source code and official releases/binaries are distributed under the [EULA](EULA.txt).
+Source code and official releases/binaries are distributed under the [GNU Affero General Public License v3.0](LICENSE.md).

 ## Acknowledgements
 Example mermaid image by Shurajo & AVALANCHE Game Studio under [CC BY 3.0 License](https://creativecommons.org/licenses/by/3.0/).
 The example image is modified from the original, which can be found [here](https://opengameart.org/content/mermaid).